 We cover acupuncture services medically necessary to prevent, modify, or alleviate the perception of severe, persistent chronic pain resulting from a generally recognized medical condition.
-Outpatient acupuncture services (with or without electric stimulation of the needles) are limited to two services in any one month.
-If you want more than two visits in a month, you must get pre-approval (prior authorization) for those additional services.
+Outpatient acupuncture services (with or

 Behavioral health treatments

 Behavioral health treatment (BHT) includes services and treatment programs, such as applied behavior analysis and evidence-based behavior intervention programs, that develop or restore, to the maximum extent practicable, the functioning of an individual.